 Here you will be able to fill in blank fields and tick the appropriate items.

 Label: Name your task/cost, for example: Proofreading

 Checkbox Label: This field allows you to add check boxes beside each task as they appear in the first two tabs of Book Production.
-You can create the label complete, and when members of your team finish their tasks, they can then tick the ‘complete’ box.
+You can create the label complete, for instance, and when members of your team finish their tasks, they can then tick the ‘complete’ box.

-Department: Select Department (you previously configured) in charge for this task from the drop down menu.
+Department: Select Department (you previously configured) in charge for this task from the drop -down menu.

 Click OK when you are finished.